 - INDEPENDENT ADVICE

 If you have received a Fixed Charge Notice, you may wish to have some independent advice.
 We suggest that you take advice from a qualified solicitor lawsociety.org.uk or from Citizens Advice citizensadvice.org.uk.
 Napier also recommend that you read the advice provided by the Know Your Parking Rights campaign, this can be found at knowyourparkingrights.org.

-Napier Parking Limited are members of The Independent Parking Committee’s Accredited Operator Scheme.
-The Independent Parking Committee Ltd is an organisation that was created to fulfil the role as an Accredited Trade Association within the parking industry.
+Napier Parking Limited are members of The International Parking Community's Accredited Operator Scheme.
+The International Parking Community Ltd is an organisation that was created to fulfil the role as an Accredited Trade Association within the parking industry.